carlesgutierrez/videoplayer-nodejs-p5js-gpio/README.md

  Note: Now your are able to connect via ssh / putty / winSCP ... using this local ip from another computer in the same local network.

  - Use winSCP to move 2 videos ( movie1.webm and movie2.webm ) into the public/assets/ folder

+## Open ans install nodejs project requirements

- ##Install libraríes for gpio libraries with nodejs
+##Manually Install libraríes for gpio libraries with nodejs
  - sudo apt-get install libgpiod2a
  - sudo apt install gpiod libgpiod-dev libgpiod-doc libnode-dev
  - npm install node-libgpiod